software-tools-books/js4ds/_en/server.md

 Further down,
-the call to `app.get` tells that object to handle any `GET` request for '/' by sending a reply whose status is 200 (OK) and whose boy is an HTML page containing only an `h1` heading.
+the call to `app.get` tells that object to handle any `GET` request for '/' by sending a reply whose status is 200 (OK) and whose body is an HTML page containing only an `h1` heading.
 There is no actual HTML file on disk, and in fact no way for the browser to know if there was one or not: the server can send whatever it wants in response to whatever requests it wants to handle.